Galactic-Kurisu/Hypertabs/README.md

 <!-- Notice for idiots -->
 # NOTICE:

 You CANNOT deploy to Vercel, Netifly, GitHub Pages, or Cloudflare pages.
 They are static hosts, they just act as a web facing file system, you need the actual proxy for this to work.
+Also a goofy shitty fork of a another project thats modified and open source
 <!-- The font is called Big, if you are wondering -->
 <div align="center">